How elements are used in Chameleon

 In these cases, it might be necessary to manually Adjust selector to refine the CSS Selectors to accurately and reliably match the intended element.

-The Adjust selectors config box will give you two broad ways to input the correct selectors:
+The Adjust selectors config box will give you three broad ways to input the correct selectors:

 Add custom CSS path